Kaiarahi i te Reo, therapists, ATSSD and special education assistants

 You need to sign an individual employment agreement if your work is covered by the collective agreement but you are not a member of the NZEI.
 The Ministry of Education develops and publishes the IEA.
 The terms and conditions of your work are similar to the collective agreement.

-- Kaiarahi i te Reo, Therapists’, ATSSD and Special Education Assistants’ Collective Agreement [PDF, 302 KB] – Terms and conditions of employment for Kaiarahi i te Reo, therapists, assistants to teachers of students with severe disabilities and special education assistants.
-Effective 6 June 2014 to 6 December 2016.
+- Kaiarahi i te Reo, Therapists’, ATSSD and Special Education Assistants’ Collective Agreement – Terms and conditions of employment for Kaiarahi i te Reo, therapists, assistants to teachers of students with severe disabilities and special education assistants.
+Effective 16 June 2017 to 15 July 2019.

-- Kaiarahi i te Reo, Therapists’, ATSSD and Special Education Assistants’ individual employment agreement [PDF, 19 KB] – Published 6 March 2015.
+- Kaiarahi i te Reo, Therapists’, ATSSD and Special Education Assistants’ individual employment agreement [PDF, 15 KB] [PDF, 19 KB] – Published 22 August 2017.

 Your pay is set out in Part 3 of the agreement.
 Check the clause that gives the pay scales for your job: